webmaster442/ultimatedotnetcheatsheet/113-jsonserialization.md

 * `JsonNumberHandling NumberHandling`:

-	Gets or sets an object that specifies how number types should be handled when serializing or deserializing.
+	Gets or sets an object that specifies how number types should be handled when serializing or de-serializing.

 	Possible values: